katrinortmann/FairEval/README.md

 The function expects a list of target spans and system spans.
 Each span is a 4-tuple of
 - label: the span type as string
-- begin: the index of first token; equals end for spans of length 1
+- begin: index of the first token; equals end for spans of length 1
-- end: the index of the last token; equals begin for spans of length 1
+- end: index of the last token; equals begin for spans of length 1
 - tokens: a set of token indices included in the span (this allows the correct evaluation of partially and multiply overlapping spans; you can also use it to exclude punctutation inside of spans from the evaluation)

 To allow for changes of the token set, the span tuple is actually implemented as a list, e.g.,